Tim Browne: Canterbury-Bankstown Bulldogs

 Browne was named in Canterbury-Bankstown's squad for the 2014 NRL Auckland Nines.

 On 24 July 2014, Browne extended his contract with Canterbury-Bankstown from the end of 2015 to the end of 2016.

 On 31 January and 1 February 2015, Browne played for Canterbury-Bankstown in the 2015 NRL Auckland Nines.

 Browne was named in Canterbury-Bankstown's 2016 NRL Auckland Nines squad.

 Penrith Panthers

 Browne signed a three-year contract with the Penrith Panthers starting in 2017.

 In 2018, Browne suffered the career-ending bowel injury after being hit in a heavy tackle while playing for the Penrith reserve grade side.
 Browne needed to be rushed into emergency surgery where damage to his bowel, spleen, and kidneys was repaired.
 He remained in intensive care in Nepean Hospital for two days.
 Following the injury, Browne decided to retire from rugby league.

+Post playing

+Following his retirement from the NRL, In 2017 Browne founded LERLA a training academy for rugby league.
+Browne's academy focuses on giving players who miss selection for representative teams to have another pathway choice and remain passionate while doing so.